sayan1886/blockarraygroup/docs/README.md

 %primer on shipping documents

-We have two main shipping documents

-<b> Bill of Lading </b> and <b> Letter of Credit </b>
++ Bill of Lading
++ Letter of Credit
++ Certificate of Origin
++ Insurance Certificate
++ Packing List
++ Material Safety Datasheet

+> Cosignee: Person/Business the shipment is intended for

+Bill of lading (BOL) is one of the most important documents in the shipping process.
+To ship any goods, a **bill of lading is required and acts as a receipt and a contract**.
+A completed BOL legally shows that the carrier has received the freight as described and is obligated to deliver that freight in good condition to the consignee.

-### Bill of Lading
+## Bill of Lading

 A Bill of Lading is a legal document issued by the Carrier or agent of the Carrier.
 They are the legal title to the cargo.
 It has three main attributes:

 Document of Title to the goods: possession of the Bill of Lading is equal to having title in the referenced goods.
 Receipt - Evidence that the Carrier has received the goods of a certain quality etc in compliance with the Commercial Contract between the parties
 Contract of Carriage - Evidence of the Contract of Carriage (CoC) - that the carrier will transport the goods in compliance with the Commercial Contract.

-Problems with the current system
+#### Problems with the current system

-THEFT - BoL is a bearer document of title.
+Theft - BoL is a bearer document of title.
 This bears a particular risk that anyone who has possession of the BoL has a prima facie claim to the goods.
 Because possession equals ownership this creates an incentive for BoL theft.

-FRAUD - Manipulation/alteration of BoL to hide accountability due to shipment damage or other issues.
+**Fraud** - Manipulation/alteration of BoL to hide accountability due to shipment damage or other issues.
-INEFFICIENCY - BoL are issued as three original physical documents.
+Inefficiency - BoL are issued as three original physical documents.
 One document is managed by the banks involved in trade finance.
 One document is couriered to the recipient of the goods.
 And one document is retained by the Carrier.

-PHYSICALITY - Delay in distribution of the BoLs.
+Physicality - Delay in distNribution of the BoLs.
 Due to the originals only existing in a physical form, this means that the Carrier has to courier one of the originals to the Consignee.
 This leads to a situation where the goods have arrived at a Discharge port but that the Consignee has not received their BoL.

-AMENDMENTS - Making amendments to a BoL are complicated.
-All three BoLs have to be sent to the Carrier who destroys them then issues a new set of BoLs with the intended amendments.
+Amendments - Making amendments to a BoL can be complicated.
+All three BoLs have to be sent to the Carrier who destroys them, then issues a new set of BoLs with the intended amendments.

 %% INSERT BILL OF LADING GS1 SAMPLE IMAGE %%